About the Committee

 In May 1980, Parliament established the Special Joint Committee on Official Languages to assess what progress had been made since the adoption of the OLA in 1969.
 Four years later, in May 1984, the Standing Joint Committee on Official Languages Policies and Programs was officially created.
 In 1986, this joint committee changed its name, becoming thereafter the Standing Joint Committee on Official Languages.

 In 2002, concerned with its mandate to protect minorities and the need to examine official language issues in greater depth, the Senate dissociated itself from the joint committee and created its own standing committee.

-The Standing Senate Committee on Official Languages has tabled 15 substantive reports since its creation in autumn 2002.
+The Standing Senate Committee on Official Languages has tabled more than 15 substantive reports since its creation in autumn 2002.
 The committee has examined each of the three objectives of the OLA, with a particular focus on the objective to support the development of official language minority communities and, in general, to advance the equality of status and use of English and French in Canadian society.
-Parts IV and VII of the OLA have received the most attention from the committee.
-The committee is interested in all issues related to official languages.
+Parts IV and VII of the OLA have received most of its attention.

 SELECTED LEGISLATIVE WORK

-The Standing Senate Committee on Official Languages conducts special studies and has been called upon several times to consider legislation.
-Since its inception in the fall of 2002, it has considered four bills, most of which sought to amend the Official Languages Act.
+The Standing Senate Committee on Official Languages mostly conducts special studies and has been called upon several times to consider legislation.
+Since its inception in the fall of 2002, it has considered 6 bills, most of which sought to amend the Official Languages Act.
 The two most recent bills studied dealt with, one, the language skills required for 10 offices appointed by the Governor in Council and, two, the obligations under Part IV of the Official Languages Act covering communications with and services to the public.

 For information on the current work of the committee, you may wish to review the orders of reference the committee has received from the Senate, or review the committee proceedings.
 Detailed information on current work of the committee can be found on the parliamentary website at http://senate-senat.ca/ollo.asp.